-The City of Frisco Community Development Division created the 5 year Consolidated Plan (2020-2024) and submitted the PY 2021 Annual Action Plan to the U.S. Department of Housing and Urban Development in August 2021.
+The City of Frisco Community Development Division created the 5 year Consolidated Plan (2020-2024) and submitted the PY 2022 Annual Action Plan (PDF) to the U.S. Department of Housing and Urban Development in August 2022.

-The City of Frisco received notification that it will be receiving Community Development Block Grant funds from the U.S. Department of Housing and Urban Development for $671,872 for the program year 2021.
-The City estimates an approximate $15,000 will be earned in program income and $90,780 of previous years' funds for reallocation for a total of $765,171.
+The City of Frisco received notification that it will be receiving Community Development Block Grant funds from the U.S. Department of Housing and Urban Development for $661,391 for the program year 2022.
+The City estimates an approximate $13,000 will be earned in program income and $90,780 of previous years' funds for reallocation for a total of $765,171.

 The purpose of the Community Development Block Grant Program is to support and perform activities that primarily benefit low- and moderate-income persons and prevent or eliminate slums or blight.
-The total amount of Community Development Block Grant funds will be used for the program year 2021, from October 1, 2021, to September 30, 2022.
-Shown below are projects and funding for the 2021 program year.
+Community Development Block Grant funds will be used for the program year 2022, from October 1, 2022, to September 30, 2023.
+Shown below are projects and funding for the 2022 program year.

 Public Service Funding Recommendations – by law, the City of Frisco can only use up to 15% of its CDBG funding for public services.